google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 ### Before calling Payment request api
-The Payment Request API doesn’t deal with vouchers and loyalty codes directly.
-If a merchant requires these then present them before the user clicks pay.
-If you have a
-<em>"Buy now"</em> button then give the user the ability
-to add any codes or loyalty card schemes before you launch the Payment Request API.
-In pratcice this will mean that when a user first clicks "Buy now", they will be taken to a check out page where they can add a coupon or loyality card number first.
+The Payment Request API doesn’t deal with vouchers and loyalty codes directly, instead, give the user the ability to add any codes or loyalty card schemes before you launch the Payment Request API.
+In practice, this will mean that when a user first clicks a <em>"Buy now"</em>, they will be taken to a checkout page where they can add a coupon or loyalty card number first.
 Below is an example of this.

 <div>
   <figure>